COVESA/dlt-daemon/doc/dlt_design_specification.md

   - Set number of arguments and total length of message
 - Create new message with the help of the DLT log structure and handle this message:
   - Initialize new message
   - Add headers (standard header, extended header, storage header, ...) to this message
-  - If logging to a file is enabled, write the log message to file.
-Finished sending log.
+  - If logging to a file is enabled, write the log message to file
   - Print message locally, if requested by environment variable
   - Check if connection to DLT daemon was lost and try to reattach to daemon.
   - Check for overflow flag and try to send overflow message.